xlladdins/xll/README.md

 but this can be turned off.
 If the check fails a `nullptr` is returned.
 Use `handle<T>::operator bool() const` to chech for this.

-It is possible to leak memory using handles.
-One way is to call a function returning a handle then delete the cell containing the handle.
-Another way is to call a function returning a handle as an argument to another function.
-Don't do that and you won't have leaks.
+If any arguments to a function call another function that creates a handle then the handle gets deleted after the outer function returns.
+To avoid repeated calls to `new` and `delete` put handles in their own cell and pass a reference to that as an argument.

 If you don't like seeing raw pointer values as doubles then roll your own encoder/decoder to display whatever suits your fancy.